Me Before You

-A young woman meets a quadriplegic millionaire in this likable, thoughtful rom-com.
+A young woman meets a quadruplegic millionaire in this likeable, thoughtful romcom

-This adaptation of Jojo Moyes’s best-seller (scripted by the novelist herself) might have the structure of a comfort-food weepie, but it’s a rom-com with brains.
+This adaptation of Jojo Moyes’ bestseller ‘Me Before You’ might have the structure of a chocolate-and-tissues weepy, but it’s a romcom with brains.
 The movie manages to shift sensitively from laugh-out-loud moments to tear-jerking scenes, discussing euthanasia on the way.
-It’s not perfect, but the book’s millions of readers have nothing to worry about.
+It’s not perfect, but the novel’s five million readers have nothing to worry about: it’s totally loyal to the book (unsurprisingly since Moyes wrote the script).

-Of course, this being what it is, opposites eventually attract, teaching each other valuable life lessons along the way.
-Yet Me Before You is not all by-the-book: The film’s most interesting scenes deal with Will’s life in a wheelchair rather than romantic love.
+Of course, this is a romcom, and since the duo are opposites, they eventually attract, teaching each other valuable life lessons.
+Louisa gains a sense of adventure while Will learns to adjust to his condition a bit more.
+It’s not all by-the-book romance, though: the film’s most interesting scenes deal with Will’s life in a wheelchair rather than true love.
 His embarrassment when Louisa asks a group of men to help push him out of some mud is painfully relatable.

-The surprise scene-stealer here is Harry Potter alum Matthew Lewis, who plays Louisa’s personal-trainer boyfriend as the perfect parody of an exercise-obsessed narcissistic millennial.
-Claflin, meanwhile, does his best Christian Grey impression as Will, and Clarke’s Louisa is enjoyably awkward, clomping around Will’s house with the kind of goofy realism that’s been lacking from romance films since Bridget Jones’s Diary.
-Her character isn’t entirely convincing (there’s a skit about her calling pesto “green gravy” that just doesn’t work), but but your mom will love this—make room for her too.
+The surprise scene-stealer here is Harry Potter-alum Matthew Lewis (little Neville Longbottom) who plays Louisa’s personal trainer boyfriend and the perfect parody of an exercise-obsessed narcissistic millennial.
+Claflin does his best Christian Grey impression as Will.
+Meanwhile, Clarke’s Louisa is perfectly awkward, clomping around Will’s annex with the kind of realism that’s been lacking from romance films since Bridget Jones.
+The character isn’t perfect though, sometimes coming across as unbelievably dumb – there’s a skit about her calling pesto ‘green gravy’ that just doesn’t work.

 Cast and crew